adpj0220/team-9-princess-margaret-cancer-centre/deliverables/deliverable-2/iteration-02-review.md

 	- The team had designated a team member to employ as the main liaison between the group and the partner, for which she had helped facilitate all communications and foster a stronger relationship between the partner and the team.
 This had also allowed for much more efficient scheduling of meetings and ensured fluency in all group communications.
 - Using When2meet to plan meetings
 	- The use of the When2Meet platform allowed for easy arrangements of meetings.
 Given there 7 team members, scheduling without When2Meet would have been complicated.
 However, with When2Meet, individual members are able to independently input their availability and then the group was able to collectively observe an optimal meeting time.
-- User of Quercus group announcements
+- Use of Quercus group announcements
 	- The clever use of Quercus group announcements allowed the team to easily access information such as shared log in information and instructions.
 This resolved the group chat problem that team members would have to scroll past an abundance of new relevant information to find a piece of relevant information.

 #### Q2.
 Decisions that did not turn out as well as we hoped